 Abu Dhabi’s Big Ticket, a major UAE prize draw platform, has temporarily halted operations under the mandate of the UAE Gaming Regulatory Authority.
 This pause prompts reflection for organizers and regulators, amidst regulatory adjustments and operational reviews.

-MGM’s interest in the UAE comes at a crucial juncture, with the region displaying increasing openness to the concept of legalized casino gaming.
 The CEO of MGM emphasized that their hotel development in Dubai is poised to adapt to gaming should there be favorable changes in the legal environment.

 “As a brand, we are not interested in adding a casino to one of our properties,” Attilio Marro, Senior Director of Bulgari Hotels & Resorts, told our team.
 He emphasized the group’s opposition to casino integration in Dubai, prioritizing luxury and elegance over gambling.